"Holding Court" John A. Macdonald Statue

 Use Your Imagination

-by June Johnston, about 4 years ago
+by June Johnston, over 5 years ago

 A statue is not part of history.
 So removing it does not rewrite history.